 Research from the Center has been published in the Journal of the South Carolina Academy of Science and presented at scientific conferences in South Carolina.
 In addition, students who have worked at the cancer center have become physicians and continued research careers.
 A recent student is attending The Medical University of South Carolina thanks in part to his research on breast cancer conducted at AU's cancer center.

 Center Director and Professor of Biology Dr. Diana Ivankovic, herself a breast cancer survivor, has led cancer research for years at AU.
 In 2011 the center's opening gave Dr. Ivankovic a dedicated space to lead the work.
 The cancer center space, donated by AnMed Health Medical Center, is less than a mile from AU's main campus.
-Dr. Ivankovic is joined by Assistant Director Dr. Andy Norris, a biochemist, and AU adjunct professor Dr. Donna Weinbrenner, a microbiologist.
+Dr. Ivankovic is joined by Assistant Director Dr. Andy Norris, a biochemist, and other Anderson faculty in the fields of chemistry and biology.

 The cancer research team

 Four to six students join the faculty in cancer research each semester.
 The center typically works on four main projects at a time.
 Students work with fruit and plant extracts to see how well they fight different forms of cancer—pancreatic, stomach, or nerve, for example.
 The most notable current project involves a plant extract harvested from the Peruvian Amazon jungle.
 Locals in the region said the extract is useful for fighting stomach cancer, which raised Dr. Ivankovic's interest.
 The extract has since demonstrated powerful anticarcinogenic effects on stomach cancer cells and is now being tested on other types of cancer.